What does latency mean in trading?

 Latency in trading refers to the delay between when a trader places an order and when that order is actually executed on the exchange.
 Even small delays—measured in milliseconds—can significantly affect the outcome of trades, especially during ...

-How does FYERS ensure low latency for its customers?
+How does FYERS ensure low latency?